 Trinity Design/Build is located in Durham, North Carolina and specializes in full service residential design and construction.
-We work closely with homeowners on projects ranging from large additions to simple bathroom remodels.
-As well, we specialize in historic preservation, green building, and eco-friendly interiors, and have LEED Accredited members and trained preservationists on staff.
+We work closely with homeowners on a wide range of projects including additions, whole and partial renovations, and new construction.
+We also specialize in historic preservation, green building, and eco-friendly interiors, and have LEED Accredited members and trained preservationists on staff.
 We are very passionate about what we do and pride ourselves on providing thoughtful design, exceptional service and quality construction to our clients.

 TDB rehabilitates buildings constructed during the last century, retaining their historic features and charm, while updating their systems and efficiency so they will be sustainable for another century.
 Neither the past is sacrificed for the future, nor the future sacrificed for the past.